jazminphilip/assignments/C++/Final Part 1/readme.md

 2) Where and why delete was used.

-Delete was used in Part B beacause I was using a raw pointer to the heap.
+Delete was used in Part B because I was using a raw pointer to the heap.
 Raw pointers to the stack are automatically handled by the compiler and smart pointers have RAII so there is no need to use delete there.

 3) Explanation of ownership in each design.